|Last year’s rank||48|

-|Christian Population||513 000 (11.9%)|
+|Christians||520 000 (11.9%)|

-Expatriate Muslims converting to Christianity experience similar pressures as in their home countries, as they are often living within their own national or ethnic communities.
+Expatriate Muslims who convert to Christianity experience the same levels of pressure as they would face in their home countries, as they often live within their own national or ethnic communities.

 “The Word of God is eaten here.
 People are so hungry for the Word that it just finds its way to them.”

 Christian worker in the Arabian Peninsula (February 2017).

 What does Open Doors do to help Christians on the Arabian Peninsula?